fcol95/homeassistant/esphome/plugs/sonoff-s31/README.md

 4. Optional: Backup the original firmware (replace COM port!): esptool -p COM8 -b 115200 read_flash 0 ALL backup.bin
 5. Build the binary with esphome and the yaml config:
 	5.1.
-Check "secrets.yaml" to put the WIFI SSID and password.
+Check "secrets-example.yaml" in the top level of this repo, copy as "secrets.yaml" and fill in the info.
 	5.2.
 Create a device specific yaml to have a dedicated name (check plug-sonoff-s31-example.yaml as example).
 	5.3.
 Compile:
 	esphome compile plug-sonoff-s31-example.yaml